aadilmallick/my-notes-docusaurus/docs/software-development/06-AI-slop-mastery.md

 - `/compact`: compacts previous conversation history into a summary.
 Useful when you've now moved on to a different task.
 - `/clear`: clears the conversation history
 - `/init`: reads the current codebase and based off that, creates a `CLAUDE.md` file
+- `/context`: visualize the current context and how much of it is taken up.
 - `/status`: shows current token and session info
 - `/review`: performs a code review
 - `/security-review`: performs a code review that searches for security flaws.